-The soaps, body butters and sugar scrubs I prepare in small batches speak to my childhood and native home, Saint Vincent and the Grenadines, an island nation in the Caribbean.
+HiRuna (Hi-Rune-Ah) - HiRuna Designs, promises to bring you cruelty free, vegan friendly, handcrafted products made lovingly with the utmost care for your skin—and your senses.
+The soaps, body butters and sugar scrubs we prepare in small batches speak to our Founder's childhood and native home, Saint Vincent and the Grenadines, an island nation in the Caribbean.
 They bring with them the intoxicating scents and vibrant colors of a place like no other.
-Using coconut, sweet almond and avocado oils blended with fragrance and essential oils, such as Coconut, Cinnamon and Birds of Paradise, each handmade piece is a story—my story—that I happily share with you.
+Each handmade piece is a story—our story—that we happily share with you.
 In Saint Vincent so much is made by hand using available materials, and our food is more often plucked from the ocean or a tree, than the supermarket.
 You share with your family or buy from your neighbor, with personal craftsmanship appreciated for its character and imperfections.
-The custom products I make are an extension of that culture.
+The custom products we make are an extension of that culture.

 I now live in Little Elm, Texas, but my most vivid memory of home is at the beach in Indian Bay.
 It’s where I learned how to swim, where my mom took me nearly every Saturday to cool down, and where birthday parties were spent having fun with my best friend.
 I still visit, and even now all I have to do is close my eyes, and I’m there with the endless black sands, crystal cool waters and carefree childhood of a simpler time.